mnr/writing-wip/kwak-anthology.md

 Nilsson seemed puzzled, but Farj is alarmed.
 He leans in with his visor and examines pieces of the exploded meal parts, taking pictures of each.
 Putting down the box, he adjusts his visor for several minutes.

 Farj sits back.
 “I’ll explain later,” he tells Nilsson.
+Nilsson nervously rubs his head and starts to object, but Farj cuts him off.

 “I really can’t talk about this,” Farj tells Araci.